Josiah Tualamaliʻi: Social justice advocacy

 In 2020, Tualamaliʻi co-brought a case to the Broadcasting Standards Authority against broadcaster Sean Plunket.
 While discussing an iwi roadblock intended to protect its elderly members from the COVID-19 pandemic, Plunket levelled accusations that a Māori iwi "did not care about child abuse".
 Tualamaliʻi's case was upheld and the Broadcasting Standards Authority fined Plunket's employer MediaWorks New Zealand and ordered it to issue an on-air apology for the “offensive and harmful” interview.

+2012 was 60 years since Samoa became independent.
+Josiah Tualamal'i wrote an article that this anniversary was an important time to reflect on imbalances in the relationships.
+He called for removal of the Citizenship (Western Samoa) Act 1982.